phamcongthuy/challenge/vote.markdown

 * Members of the public may vote once per goal category for a total of five votes.
 * Voters must be at least 14 years old and a US resident.
 * Voters must log in to participate in the My LA2050 Activation Challenge.
 * Voters can verify their votes by signing in with their Facebook account, mobile phone, or email address.
-Voters using an email account will be sent a link to click in order to validate their votes.
-Voters using a mobile phone will be sent a confirmation code to enter in order to validate their votes.
+Voters using an email account will be sent a link to press, and voters using a mobile phone will be sent a confirmation code to enter—in order to confirm their votes.

 ### Questions